-Pence in Asia to counter North Korean Olympics charm offensive
+In Asia, Pence pressures North Korea ahead of Olympics

 If a meeting took place, it would mark the highest-level interaction between the US and North Korea in decades.
 But it would not be the first time Trump administration officials have sat face-to-face with North Korean diplomats.

 Tillerson attended a UN Security Council meeting in December, where he addressed the North Korean ambassador.
-North Koreans "alone are responsible for these tensions, they alone must take responsibility for these tensions, and they alone can solve these tensions," Tillerson told North Korea's ambassador Ja Song Nam.
+North Koreans "alone are responsible for these tensions, they alone must take responsibility for these tensions, and they alone can solve these tensions," Tillerson told North Korea's UN ambassador Ja Song Nam.

 Pence said his message about North Korea would be the same, "whatever the setting, whoever is present.

 "And that is that North Korea must once and for all abandon its nuclear weapons program and ballistic missile ambitions."

 Only then, he stressed, could North Korea take its place among the family of nations.

 "North Korea can have a better future than the militaristic path and the path of provocation and confrontation that it's on," he said.
 "Better for its own people, better for the region, and better for peace."